ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 2. Chose 'Log in Into Existing Account' option.
 3. Enter username credential.
 4. Enter password credential.
+5. Confirms the user is logged in with message "Log in Successful!".
-5. Confirms the user is either a seller and says "Welcome Seller!"
+6. Confirms the user is either a seller and says "Welcome Seller!"
-6. Chose 'Delete Product' option.
+7. Chose 'Delete Product' option.
-7. Enter the name of the store that was used when creating the product that needs to be deleted.
+8. Enter the name of the store that was used when creating the product that needs to be deleted.
-8. Enter Product name that needs to be removed.
+9. Enter Product name that needs to be removed.

 Expected result: Application reads "Product was successfully removed!"
 Test Status: Passed.

+# Test 5: Edit Account For Buyer/Seller (Change Username)

+Steps:
+1. Enter Purdue Marketplace.
+2. Chose 'Log in Into Existing Account' option.
+3. Enter username credential.
+4. Enter password credential.
+5. Confirms the user is logged in with message "Log in Successful!".
+6. Confirms the user is either a seller or buyer and says "Welcome Seller!" or "Welcome Buyer!"
+7. Chose 'Edit Account'.
+8. Chose 'Change Username'.
+9. Enter email used.
+10. Enter password credential.
+11. Enter new username.

+Expected Result: Application reads "Username change successfully!".
+Test Status: Passed.

+# Test 6: Edit Account For Buyer/Seller (Change Password)

+Steps:
+1. Enter Purdue Marketplace.
+2. Chose 'Log in Into Existing Account' option.
+3. Enter username credential.
+4. Enter password credential.
+5. Confirms the user is logged in with message "Log in Successful!".
+6. Confirms the user is either a seller or buyer and says "Welcome Seller!" or "Welcome Buyer!"
+7. Chose 'Edit Account'.
+8. Chose 'Change Password'.
+9. Enter email used.
+10. Enter username credential.
+11. Enter new password.

+Expected Result: Application reads "Password change successfully!".
+Test Status: Passed.

+# Test 7: Delete Account for Buyer/Seller (